 Grants for Humanities Programs

-Mini Grants (up to $2,000) are awarded four times per year.
-Award decisions are made by the end of the month.
-Major Grants ($2,001 - $10,000) are awarded three times per year.
+Major Grants (with budget requests of $2,001 - $10,000) are awarded three times per year.
 Award decisions are made about two months after the deadline.
-The application is the same for each type of grant.
+The online application opens after the previous deadline closes.

 Grant Application Deadlines